hannahdesmond/mastery-curriculum/chapter7/README.md

 - _**Access different elements of the array above using `[]`.**_

-You can read a bunch of elements at once, using `slice`:
+You can read a bunch of elements at once, by calling the array's `slice` method:

 ```eval-ruby
 array = [1, 2, 3, 4, 5, 6]